The town of Albyn, Llael.

 “Last I checked,” Yegor said, his voice steely, “the Greylords Covenant does not answer to you, Vasily.
 And I do not think they would appreciate discovering you making threats of execution against a member of their order.”

-“The Covenant may not, but you do answer to me,” Vasily said.
+“The Covenant may not be under my authority, but you answer to me,” Vasily said.
 “And seeing as you are their only representative here, the report of your fate will say whatever I want it to say,” he hissed.
 “I will not tell you again.
 This discussion is over.
 Bring it up once more, and I will kill you myself.”
 Vasily spun on his heel and stormed off down the street, fists shaking in anger.
 Yegor watched him go.

-If he could not put the gun in Vasily’s hand and compel him to do this deed, then Yegor would have to do it himself.
+If Yegor could not compel Vasily to do this deed, then Yegor would have to do it himself.
 Which meant removing Vasily from command without sabotaging the respect or loyalty of his troops.
-Yegor probably wasn’t going to live long enough to see next month, so he had no fears about a court-martial as consequence of his actions.
-If that were the only concern he would have cut Vasily down then and there and assumed control.
-But he needed the Winter Guard kompany occupying the town to follow his orders, and just murdering Vasily wouldn’t serve that end; they would attempt to apprehend or execute him and instate their second-in-command.
-Yegor had three warjacks at his disposal and could probably cow them into submission, but he wasn’t interested in taking his own troops’ lives in order to wrest leadership.
+His own impending death eradicated all fears about a court-martial as consequence for his actions.
+But he needed the Winter Guard kompany occupying the town to follow his orders, and openly committing a coup wouldn’t serve that end; the soldiers would attempt to apprehend or execute him and instate their second-in-command.
+Yegor had three warjacks at his disposal and could probably threaten them into submission, but he wasn’t interested in taking his own troops’ lives in order to wrest leadership.
 He would need every one of them to fight the enemy.

 For Yegor, there was no task too terrible if it elevated the Motherland, no job too demeaning.
-If it meant making Khador stronger and greater, he would shovel the Empress’ own dung.
 He was going to break the spine of whatever Cygnaran regiment was headed toward them and Vasily would not interfere.

 Not Vasily, and not anyone else.